|SIYE Time:15:10 on 17th December 2018|

 I had just managed to calm him down and dry his tears when we arrived.
 Mike pulled into a parking space well away from the pool and Harry pulled up alongside us.

-So we arrived in the car park together and disembarked en masse in a bewilderment of greetings and squeals.
-Henry and James were jabbering away excitedly at each other and I was trying to warn them to watch out for cars while also getting Annie from her seat and saying hello to Harry and Ginny.
+We disembarked en masse in a bewilderment of greetings and squeals.
+Henry and James were jabbering away excitedly at each other.
+I was trying to warn them to watch out for cars while also getting Annie from her seat and trying to say hello to Harry and Ginny.
 Mike cut across my greetings.

 ‘I’m Mike Charlton,’ he said, reaching out his hand to Harry.
-‘But I’ll answer to pretty much anything these days: Daddy, hey you, or even Michael if you want to use my Sunday name.
+‘You can call me Mike, but I’ll answer to pretty much anything these days: Daddy, hey you, or even Michael if you want to use my Sunday name.
 It seems that our wives are too busy to perform the introductions.’

 ‘Boys!’
 Ginny screamed.
 Henry and James were running towards the pool.
 They were scampering between parked cars and they hadn’t spotted the car travelling down the next aisle.
 Fortunately, both boys stopped, at Ginny’s yell.

-Mike and Harry had taken off like sprinters when Ginny shouted.
+Mike and Harry had both taken off like sprinters when Ginny shouted.

 By the time Ginny and I had got the three little ones under control, both boys had received a severe telling off from their dads.
 They looked suitably chastised, but the moment the scolding was over they turned towards each other and grinned sheepishly.